-Browse water filter devices that reduce levels of the water contaminant: Fine Solids
+Browse water filter products that remove or reduce levels of the water contaminant: Fine Solids

 Fine solid is a term used for particles with a diameter between 2 and 75 microns.
 Examples of fine solids are silt, coarse clay, organic fines, and phytoplankton.
 Fine solids get accumulated in the water through industrial discharges, sewage, fertilizers, road runoff, and soil erosion.
 There is no known direct hazard to health.
 Nevertheless, in high concentration fine solids in drinking water can act as the carrier of toxins and affect the taste of water.